Choose Language

 7 min read

-299 Views
+1690 Views

-• Penetration Testing
+• Penetration Testing, VAPT

 The testing process uncovers vulnerabilities, but if the findings are not clear, prioritised and actionable, security improvements will stall.

-For business leaders like CEOs, CTOs and founders—understanding the structure and impact of a penetration testing report is absolutely necessary.
+For business leaders like CEOs, CTOs and founders – understanding the structure and impact of a penetration testing report is absolutely necessary.
 Because it is a roadmap for risk reduction and a document that wins customer confidence.
 Plus, it helps in avoiding compliance-related penalties.

 Table of Contents

+The types of details include findings(vulnerabilities), context of findings, risk score, evidence and recommendations.
 In short, the report reveals how healthy the security posture of your organisation is.

 Types of Penetration Testing Reports